Are you a news or information provider based in New Jersey? Then you should be a member of our flagship project, the NJ

 The Center for Cooperative Media’s mission is to grow and strengthen local journalism for the benefit of New Jersey residents.
 We are a grant-funded program of the School of Communication and Media at Montclair State University.
 Our flagship project is the NJ News Commons, which is a network of media outlets across the state including hyperlocal digital publishers, public media, nonprofits, television, radio and newspaper organizations, that work together on collaborative projects, share content, network and generally support one another.

 We invite any and all New Jersey news and information organizations to join the NJ News Commons.

-The following document specifically outlines what membership in the NJ News Commons entails, to give prospective members a better idea of what to expect if they choose to become a part of our network.
+The following page specifically outlines what membership in the NJ News Commons entails in order to give prospective members a better idea of what to expect if they choose to become a part of our network.